Eating Disorder Therapy

 Body image issues can also impact your mental health, contributing to conditions like anxiety, depression, or eating disorders.
 Addressing these concerns through supportive interventions can help you foster a compassionate perception of your body.

-portrait of women's legs
+women's legs

 Symptoms of Body Image Issues